Hechtoph/borg-simple-backup/README.md

 # borg-lvm-backup
-borg-lvm-backup is a script, backing up the files on a filesystem of a lvm logical volume by creating a snapshot.
+borg-simple-backup is a script, backing up the files on a mounted filesystem.
 After every backup, the script sends an email with the status of the backup and the log file.
 It also creates a timestamp file to monitor the last successful backup by the timestamp of that file.
 The script needs to be run as root.

 The only argument given to borg-lvm-backup.sh is the name of the config file of the specific job located in ./config/ folder.
 The name of the config file is also the jobname, located in the archive name.